risingwavelabs/helm-charts/docs/CONFIGURATION.md

 combines all the four components in one process.
 Helm chart for RisingWave supports it natively.

 By default, helm chart for RisingWave installs a distributed mode RisingWave.
-However, if one favors standalone mode for development/test, the following can help turn it on:
+However, if one favors standalone mode for development/test, the following values can help turn it on:

 ```yaml
 standalone: